tute/talk-welcoming-people/README.md

 ## "Unwelcoming behavior is not ok", and that is common knowledge

 We all know many concrete unjust situations in our organizations, and we want to change them.
-That is common knowledge at least for Open Source and Feelings participants (not only in person, but also Twitter, Confreaks, and elsewere).
+This is common knowledge at least for Open Source and Feelings participants (not only in person, but also Twitter, Confreaks, and elsewere).

 * Let's carefuly talk about salaries